linuxforphp/filebrowser/docs/introduction.rst

 .. _IntroductionAnchor:

 ======================
-What is  File Browser?
+What is  FileBrowser?
 ======================

-.. index:: File Browser
+.. index:: FileBrowser

 `FileBrowser <https://filebrowser.linuxforphp.net>`__ is a free, `open-source <https://github.com/linuxforphp/filebrowser>`__,